polyformproject/polyform-licenses/polyform.md

 ## IB: Internal Business Use

-It is a permitted purpose to use the software for the internal business operations of you and your company.
+It is a permitted purpose to use the software for the internal business operations of your company.

 ## No Other Rights